megarubber/green/README.md

 <a href="https://github.com/mrguisamuel53/original-green-project">Click here to access the old version.</a>

 ## Installing and Using
-Go to Releases, select your OS and download the game.
+Go to <a href="https://github.com/mrguisamuel53/green/releases">Releases</a>, select your OS and download the game.

 ## Controls
 ### Player Movement